2022 Illinois House of Representatives election: District 84

-The district has been represented by Democrat Stephanie Kifowit since January 9, 2013.
+The district had been represented by Democrat Stephanie Kifowit since January 9, 2013.
 Kifowit was re-elected unopposed in 2020.
+Joe West, a former Oswego village trustee, was the Republican nominee.

 District 85

-The district has been represented by Democrat Dagmara Avelar since January 13, 2021.
+The district had been represented by Democrat Dagmara Avelar since January 13, 2021.
 Avelar was first elected with 59.0% of the vote in 2020.
+Christ Metcalfe, an operations manager, was the Republican nominee.

 District 86

-The district has been represented by Democrat Larry Walsh Jr. since his appointment in April 2012.
+The district had been represented by Democrat Larry Walsh Jr. since his appointment in April 2012.
 Walsh Jr. was re-elected unopposed in 2020.
+Scott Greene, a truck driver; James Lanham, who works in private security services; and Dinora Ruiz, a seamstress, all ran for the Republican nomination.
+Greene won the nomination.